Much of today’s technology is designed to deceive and manipulate us — not to protect us, our privacy or our property.

 Shull, Hartzog, Harris, and others (in the new documentary and on other platforms) all talk about tech practices like persuasive technology design, and how easily humans are addicted.
 Medical practitioners, marketers, product developers, and politicians are among those who have long known about ways to take advantage of the fact.

-Our bodies release neurochemicals in response to external stimuli: dopamine and oxytocin are among the chemicals we generate as a kind of reward to ourselves for doing, finding, having, or being something good.
+Our bodies release neurochemicals in response to external stimuli: adrenaline is released in moments of conflict or immediately needed physical action.
+Dopamine and oxytocin are among the chemicals we generate as a kind of reward to ourselves for doing, finding, having, or being something good.

 As we scan our screens for little bits of information that match our preconceptions and expectations, for example, our bodies reward us when we’re successful with little doses of feel-good chemistry, and our desire for more such little rewards is increased.